degustujacaistota/en/docs/_posts/2020-03-01-Bialy_Krolik.md

 #### *Cabbage soup cooked on smoked ribs with gherkin and macerated sturgeon*

 Excellent essential soup with delicate sturgeon.
- Beautifully served and very good.
+ Beautifully served and very tasty.
 The delicious, fall off the bone ribs were brought as the attachment to the soup.
  The whole course nicely complemented itself.
 The Degustująca Istota gives this Cabbage soup the Happy Eggplant Badge.
 _5&nbsp;[eggplants]._